jontrulson/conquest/docs/server-guide.md

 ### Initializing the Universe

-When running a server, one of the first things you will need to do is initialize the Universe using connqoper.
+When running a server, one of the first things you will need to do is initialize the Universe using conqoper.
 You can do this on the command line:

 ```conqoper -Ie```